Combined approval voting: Procedure

-Ballots contain a list of candidates, with 3 options next to each: "approve"/"disapprove"/"abstain", "for"/"against"/"neutral", or similar.
+Ballots contain a list of candidates, with three options next to each: "approve"/"disapprove"/"abstain", "for"/"against"/"neutral", or similar.
 The ballot warns that blanks for a candidate are scored as "indifferent" votes.
 Voters express their opinion of each candidate, and the votes are summed, with support = +1 and opposition = −1.
 The candidate with the largest score is the winner.

-It's also possible to use ballots with 2 options, "approve"/"disapprove" and treat blanks as abstentions.
+It is also possible to use ballots with two options, "approve"/"disapprove" and treat blanks as abstentions.

 Unlike approval voting, in which non-approval could mean either disapproval or indifference, CAV allows explicit expression of disapproval, which is hoped to increase turnout, and reduce spoiled/blank ballots and insincere votes for unviable candidates.
 Some jurisdictions allow a "none of the above" option to express disapproval of all candidates, but ballots that allow disapproval of specific candidates are otherwise rare.

 History

 CAV has been independently invented many times.
 It was originally proposed by Dan Felsenthal in 1989.
-Claude Hillinger introduced the same concept in 2004 under the name "Evaluative Voting".
 Alcantud and Laruelle gave it the name "Dis&approval voting" in 2012.